t2trg/2015-ietf94/t2trg-charter.md

-interest to the E2E RG have changed as network research has advanced, but it is generally concerned with end-to-end services and protocols implemented in hosts" -- a focus similar to that of the T2TRG, except that the concern for packet forwarding and network building is closer to a constrained node than it was to a traditional Internet host.
+interest to the E2E RG have changed as network research has advanced, but it is generally concerned with end-to-end services and protocols implemented in hosts" -- a focus similar to that of the T2TRG, except that the concern for packet forwarding and network building may be closer to a constrained node than it was to a traditional Internet host.

 Also, T2TRG will not be a closed RG, but employ an open membership policy towards all interested researchers, taking its clues from the